A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: A brief survey of the RL-MPC interface

 \section{A brief survey of the RL-MPC interface}

-We now discuss related studies, limiting our discussion to works at the intersection of \ac{RL} and \ac{MPC}.
+We now discuss related studies at the intersection of \ac{RL} and \ac{MPC}.
 Value functions are fundamental to \ac{MPC} theory to derive stability and recursive feasibility conditions \citep{mayne2000Constrainedmodel, borrelli2017predictive, abdufattokhov2024LearningLyapunov}, which is not the focus of this paper.
-Moreover, we do not survey filtering approaches in which \iac{MPC} is designed to safely modify or initialize the actions of a data-driven controller \citep{wabersich2021Predictivesafety, bejarano2024SafetyFiltering, hosseinionari2024IntegrationModel}.
-Instead, we focus on works that take advantage of the conceptual similarities between \ac{RL} and \ac{MPC}.
+Moreover, we do not survey learning-based approaches to MPC \citep{hewing2020LearningBasedModel, mesbah2022FusionMachine} or design of safety filters \citep{wabersich2021Predictivesafety, bejarano2024SafetyFiltering, hosseinionari2024IntegrationModel}, where learning generally plays a supporting role to enhance safety and performance of MPC.
+Instead, we focus on learning-based control strategies that take advantage of conceptual similarities between \ac{RL} and \ac{MPC}.
+In particular, our brief survey adopts a value-centric perspective, reflecting the core framework of this paper.
+More detailed surveys on the \ac{RL}-\ac{MPC} interface can be found in \citet{reiter2025SynthesisModel}, \citet{banker2025ModelfreeReinforcement}, and \citet{banker2025LocalGlobalLearning}.